Achatinella

 Achatinella is a tropical genus of colorful land snails in the monotypic Achatinellidae subfamily Achatinellinae.

 Species are arboreal pulmonate gastropod mollusks with some species called Oʻahu tree snails or kāhuli in the Hawaiian language.

 Achatinella species are all endemic to the island of Oahu in Hawaii, and all remaining extant species are endangered.
 They were once abundant and were mentioned extensively in Hawaiian folklore and songs, and their shells were used in lei and other ornaments.

 Many of the species are sinistral or left-handed chirality in their spiral shell coiling, whereas most gastropod shells are dextral, with a right handed spiral.

 Distribution

 There were 41 species of Achatinella endemic to the Hawaiian island of Oʻahu, though only 13 species survive.
 Some species have less than 50 remaining individuals, and others have +300; many species fall in between.

 Conservation status

 All 13 species are listed under United States federal legislation as endangered.
 The IUCN lists a number of Achatinella species as extinct and the remainder as critically endangered.
-The main cause of decline has been attributed to over collection.
-In addition, invasive species such as Norway rats, Jackson's chameleons, and the highly predatory snail Euglandina rosea have been involved in the extinctions and declines of the native tree snails.
+Invasive species such as Norway rats, Jackson's chameleons, and the highly predatory snail Euglandina rosea have been involved in the extinctions and declines of the native tree snails.

 O'ahu tree snail shells collected ca. 1933 at an elevation of 1500 feet on Waialae Ridge in Waialae Country Club, Honolulu, Hawaii.